valora-inc/wallet/packages/mobile/README.md

 #### What do to when [test/RootStateSchema.json][rootstateschema] needs an update?

 1. Run `yarn test:update-root-state-schema`.
-This will ensure the JSON schema is sync with the [RooState][rootstate] TypeScript type.
+This will ensure the JSON schema is in sync with the [RooState][rootstate] TypeScript type.
 2. Review the changes in the schema
 3. Increase the schema version in [src/redux/store.ts](src/redux/store.ts#L27)
 4. Add a new migration in [src/redux/migrations.ts](src/redux/migrations.ts)